Thomas Chatterton Manuscript Project

 (Six English and One Irish Editions)

-1st English Edition - 1780
+1st English Edition 1780

-Published London : No View
+Published in London : Not online

-This is an interesting copy of the first edition.
-It is included because it has "pencil markings and annotations in code to much of the work, with some blank leaves bound in at the end and a manuscript note in ink concerning the author, also a note at the end in code and latin on the rear pastedown.
+"pencil markings and annotations in code to much of the work, with some blank leaves bound in at the end and a manuscript note in ink concerning the author, also a note at the end in code and latin on the rear pastedown.
 It also has an ink signature 'Glynne' and an engraved bookplate of Munden House, Herts, to the front pastedown. ...
 Intriguingly, it is the passages concerning Chatterton which are marked and annotated in code."

 It sold at a Forum auction in 2017.
 Hopefully, the new owner will be in touch and we can include a full report on this volume.

-1st Irish Edition - 1780
+1st Irish Edition 1780

-Published Dublin : View
+Published in Dublin : View

 1st Irish edition.